 The policy for identifying Documents and Services used in Peppol implementation of the Peppol eDelivery Network

 The Peppol eDelivery Network requires a Participant sending a document to identify both the receiving Participant and the service that will receive the document.
 The sender (or their Access Point provider) achieves this by searching the Service Metadata Locator (SML) filled Domain Name System (DNS) to find the relevant Service Metadata Publisher (SMP) that can identify the endpoint URL within the recipient’s Access Point (AP).
 This endpoint URL is the service address where the document is received.
-Therefore it is important to define precisely what documents and services can be handled by the receiving Participant.
+Therefore, it is important to define precisely what documents and services can be handled by the receiving Participant.

 The diagram below shows the relationship of these information elements.